Nestlé Lanka

 Nestlé Lanka was listed on the Colombo Stock Exchange in 1981.
 The company has 1,200 employees and 23,000 distributors, suppliers and farmers.
-The company was renamed in 1980 as Nestlé Lanka PLC before listing Stock Exchange.
+The company was renamed in 1980 as Nestlé Lanka PLC before being listed on the Stock Exchange.
+The company was delisted from Colombo Stock Exchange in 9 August 2023.

 History

-Nestlé Lanka was established in 1906 as Nestlé Ceylon Company one year after merged Anglo-Swiss Condensed Milk Company in British Ceylon.
-The company was incorporated under Nestlé Ceylon Company to Nestlé Lanka PLC 1980.
-Sri Lanka has been an agricultural based country.
+Nestlé Lanka was established in 1906 as Nestlé Ceylon Company one year after merging with Anglo-Swiss Condensed Milk Company in British Ceylon.
+The company was incorporated under Nestlé Ceylon Company to Nestlé Lanka PLC in 1980.
+Sri Lanka has been an agricultural-based country.
 British Empire helped boost agricultural production.
-The British government first cocoa plant introduce to Ceylon in early 1890.
-Early 20th-century raw cocoa exported Switzerland.
-Chocolate became popular government want to start the local chocolate market, in between this time Anglo-Swiss Condensed Milk Company established a branch in Sri Lanka early 1906.
+The British government's first cocoa plant was introduced to Ceylon in early 1890.
+Early 20th-century raw cocoa was exported to Switzerland.
+Chocolate became popular government wanted to start the local chocolate market, in between this time Anglo-Swiss Condensed Milk Company established a branch in Sri Lanka in early 1906.
 Sri Lankan history Nestlé become most successful food company.
 Company brought numerous international brand such as Milo, Nescafé, Cerelac, KitKat and Maggi.
 Company-sponsored by local sports events and school sports tournaments.
 Nestlé Lanka PLC won numerous awards and become a number one company past hundred years.
 Post COVID-19 period Nestlé stock price drop 50% than previous year.
 Nestlé export most of their product such as Maggi Coconut Milk Nestomalt and Milo.
+Nestlé Lanka received permission from Securities and Exchange Commission of Sri Lanka to delist the company from Colombo Stock Exchange in 9 August 2023.

 Brands and products

-Nestlé Lanka is the market leader in Sri Lanka foods products with a presence in over 20 food categories such as tea, milk, chocolate, cereal and fast food amongst others with over 20 million local customers consumption.
+Nestlé Lanka is the market leader in Sri Lanka food products with a presence in over 20 food categories such as tea, milk, chocolate, cereal and fast food amongst others with over 20 million local customers consumption.